guzzijones/coursera/kovriFFS.md

 #Who
 Guzzi

-I have submitted PRs already for Monero and Kovri.
+##PRs submitted
-Monero I completed a change request to force the simple wallet password to be entered 2 times.
+* Monero: completed a change request to force the simple wallet password to be entered 2 times.
-In Kovri I have implemented a temporary fix to return the correct error codes throughoutt the proxy server.
+* Kovri: implemented a temporary fix to return the correct error codes throughoutt the proxy server.

 -----BEGIN PGP PUBLIC KEY BLOCK-----
 Version: SKS 1.1.5